 These courses are introductory courses in mechanics, heat, and sound (PHY 211) and electricity, magnetism and optics (PHY 212).
 Each course meets for three one hour lectures and one two hour laboratory period per week.
 Prerequisite: MTH 133.
+A student must pass the laboratory portion of any science course to pass the entire course.
 Alternating annually: 211, Fall, even years; 212, Spring, odd years.